madrury/mtg-draftbot/README.md

 `draft.cards: np.array, shape (n_drafters, n_cards, n_cards_in_pack * n_rounds)`

 The current set of cards owned by each drafter at each pick of the draft.
-Equal to the cumlative sum of `draft.picks` over the final axis, shifted up one index (since there are no cards owned by any player for the first pick of the draft).
+Equal to the cumulative sum of `draft.picks` over the final axis, shifted up one index (since there are no cards owned by any player for the first pick of the draft).

 `draft.preferences: np.array, shape (n_drafters, n_archetypes, n_cards_in_pack * n_rounds)`